7theta/reflecti/README.md

  ;; function to call when search box's clear button is pressed :on-clear (fn [] ...)

- ;; function to call when a suggestion is clicked
+ ;; function to call when a suggestion is clicked.
  ;; 'suggestion' is the exact map that was selected as provided in ;; 'search-suggestions'.
  :on-suggestion-click (fn [suggestion] ...)